• Skip to primary navigation

 1971 THE REBEL, TURNER COUNTY HIGHSCHOOL YEARBOOK CLIPPING

-Except from the yearbook: “In the past there have been two separate schools, we and they, black and white.
+Excerpt from the 1971 Turner County High School yearbook: “In the past there have been two separate schools, we and they, black and white.
 In 1971 the two became one.
 This is our story: our triumphs and our failures, our good times and our bad times.
 TCHS 1971 OUR STORY…”

 John Dye was a teacher and assistant principal at Eureka Schools before and after integration.
 To read his perspective, check it out here.

+Just 50 years after the consolidation of the school, change came again to the system.
 In 2021, the Turner County School Board listened to student input and decided to change the mascot from the “Rebels” to the “Titans.”
-The Rebel mascot, which had been in place since local schools in Ashburn and Sycamore merged in 1957, remained in place during integration of 1970.
-The selection of the “Rebel” mascot came at a time when there were high tensions in America – a few years since the Brown v.
-Board of Education Supreme Court decision was released (as notated above) and the beginning stirrings of the Civil Rights movement.
-There are and were many that argued that the Rebel mascot is not about the Confederacy, but historical context matters and old Turner County High School yearbooks beg to differ.
+The Rebel mascot, which had been in place since local schools in Ashburn and Sycamore merged in 1957, remained in place during integration in 1970.
+The selection of the “Rebel” mascot came at a time when there were high tensions in America, a few years after the Brown v.
+Board of Education Supreme Court decision was released (as noted above), and the beginning stirrings of the Civil Rights movement.
+There are and were many who argued that the Rebel mascot is not about the Confederacy, but historical context matters, and old Turner County High School yearbooks beg to differ.

 Craig Matthews, Superintendent of Turner County Schools in 2021, posted a letter to social media addressing this very subject.
 Here is an excerpt: